 39.4.4.2 Licensed plumbers shall comply with any instructions contained in a book of forms in relation to the completion and place of lodgement of a notice or certificate.

-39.4.5 Plumber to Report Certain Matters
+39.4.5 Plumber to report certain matters

-39.4.5.1 A licensed water supply plumber shall immediately report to the Board anything found or brought to the attention of the plumber in the course of carrying out plumbing work, that is likely to result in: —
+39.4.5.1 A licensed water supply plumber shall immediately report to the Board anything found or brought to the attention of the plumber in the course of carrying out plumbing work, that is likely to result in —

 (a) contamination of the potable water supply system; and

-(b) wastage of the potable water supply system.
+(b) wastage of the potable water supply system;

 (c) the contamination of water supplied by the Board water supply system.